AbdulhadyAR/Two-and-a-half-men/README.md

 ## User reviews
 ![neurtal reviews](/assets/img/neutral-reviews.png) ![positive reviews ](/assets/img/positive-reviews.png)

-The analysis of review word clouds reveals distinct patterns in viewer sentiment.
+The analysis of the review word clouds reveals distinct patterns in viewer sentiment.
 In neutral reviews, prominent terms like "bring back," "without," "left," and "ruined" frequently appear, potentially reflecting audience reactions to the cast transition.
 Meanwhile, positive reviews show "Charlie" as the most dominant word, suggesting his strong association with favorable viewer perceptions during his tenure on the show.

 ## Decision Tree Regressor

 Decision trees can effectively predict numbers like TV ratings by finding patterns in data.
 The model works by repeatedly splitting the data into groups based on important factors.

-For this project, I built a decision tree to guess episode ratings.
+For this project, I built a decision tree to guess episodes rating.
 First, I removed:

-Actual ratings (prevent bias)
+Actual ratings (predicted value)

 Text lengths (low relevance)